laravelio/paste.laravel.io/README.md

 ## Maintainers

-The Laravel.io pastebin is currently maintained by [Dries Vints](https://github.com/driesvints).
+The Laravel.io pastebin is currently maintained by [Dries Vints](https://github.com/driesvints) and [Joe Dixon](https://github.com/joedixon).
 If you have any questions please don't hesitate to create an issue on this repo.

 ## Contributing

 Please see [the contributing guide](contributing.md) for details.

+## Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing or engaging in discussions.

 ## Security Vulnerabilities

-If you discover a security vulnerability with this project, please send an email immediately to Dries Vints at [dries@vints.io](mailto:dries@vints.io). **Do not create an issue for the vulnerability.**
+If you discover a security vulnerability with this project, please send an email immediately to [security@laravel.io](mailto:security@laravel.io). **Do not create an issue for the vulnerability.**

 ## License